 3. Commitment to Repair & Maintain The Rental Property

-In the following situations, a landlord is required by Colorado law to make repairs to the rental property during the period of the lease:
+In the following situations, a landlord is required by Colorado landlord-tenant law to make repairs to the rental property during the period of the lease:

 - The lease has a particular clause outlining the landlord’s obligation to maintain or make repairs to the property.